artkonekt/concord/docs/entities.md

 # Entities (Eloquent Models)

-Entities are Eloquent models ie. Active Record with all its goodies and curses.
+Entities are the *nouns* in your system (like product, order, customer, subscription, etc).
+Concord being a disciplined Laravel citizen uses Eloquent models for that.
+Yes, Active Record with all its goodies and curses.

 ## Preface